EmilioMuniz/TruClaw-Ops301-Final-Project/Team Agreement.md

 1. For the week of March 22nd - 26th:
 2. We will meet...
-  a.
-Project review and daily task update meeting 830 am PST.
+  * Project review and daily task update meeting 830 am PST.
-  b.
-Stand-up 9 am PST
+  * Stand-up 9 am PST
   c.
 Tea-Time Task Review
   d.
 Stand-up 5 pm PST
   e.
 Powerdown 8 pm PST
 3. Slack will be the first line of communication.
 4. Remo will be where we meet for daily meetings and emergent issues.
 5. Off-hours:
-  1. 9 pm - 830 am PST
+  a.
+9 pm - 830 am PST